What are Brake Rotors?

 At peak performance, brake rotors offer the brake pads a perfectly flat surface to create maximum stopping power.
 However, rotors can start to crack, groove, or warp over time.
 This is due to the intensity of their job.
 Minor wear can be fixed through restoration or resurfacing service.
 This service saves you money in rotor replacement and long-term operating costs.The best way of knowing t if your brake rotors can be resurfaced or need replacement is from a thorough inspection by an expert technician.

 There are several common symptoms that anyone can monitor to know if there is a brake rotor problem.
-If you are experiencing any of the symptoms associated with a brake rotor problem, it is time to schedule service at Travers Premier Auto & Tire.
+If you are experiencing any of the symptoms associated with a brake rotor problem, it is time to contact us service at Travers Premier Auto & Tire.
 Here is a list of the most common warning signs associated with bad brake rotors:

 - Appearance – although this is best left to professionals with training, if you can see any cracks, grooves, or physical defects on the rotors, they need resurfacing at least.